PavanPuvvada-66012/DevOps_Assignment1/README.md

-# 📌 Intorduction to DevOps Assignment for Automated Fitness and Gym App.
+# 📌 Introduction to DevOps Assignment for Automated Fitness and Gym App.

 > ✨ This project aims to log workouts and their durations.